LibraryCarpentry/lc-git/_episodes/05-github-pages.md

 GitHub Pages uses a special branch in your GitHub repository to look for website content, and by default this is the branch with the name 'gh-pages'.
-You can actually change this, under repository settings, to use for instance the master branch instead, but let's stick with the default for now.
+You can actually change this, under repository settings, to use for instance the main branch instead, but let's stick with the default for now.

 It's possible to create a new branch directly on GitHub, but we will use the command line now.